hashstation/hashstation/INSTALL-Installer.md

 reboot
 ```

-### Install Fitcrack
+### Install Hashstation
 ```
-./install_fitcrack.sh
+./install_hashstation.sh
 ```

 <a name="instcentos9"></a>
 ## Step-by-step: Install on CentOS Stream 9

-Open a **root** terminal, go to the directory with Fitcrack sources and proceed as follows.
+Open a **root** terminal, go to the directory with Hashstation sources and proceed as follows.

 ### SELINUX
 The following tutorial assumes **SELINUX** in permissive or disabled mode.
-If you wish to use SELINUX enforcing mode on Fitcrack server machine, you have to configure policies to allow apache access to project directory and others.
+If you wish to use SELINUX enforcing mode on Hashstation server machine, you have to configure policies to allow apache access to project directory and others.
 ```
 sed -i s/^SELINUX=.*$/SELINUX=disabled/ /etc/selinux/config
 reboot